dekstro/dekstro/README.md

-- 👋 Hi, I’m @dekstro
+- 👋 Hi, I’m Prasanjit
-- 👀 I’m interested in DevOps
+- 👀 I like to do coding
-- 🌱 I’m currently learning automation
+- 🌱 I’m currently learning dsa and automation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development projects ...
 - 📫 Connect with me  www.linkedin.com/in/prasanjit-mahapatra-7926701b0

 <!---